Union Carbide India Limited

 The formation of the pesticides and herbicides that were produced by Union Carbide was from carbaryl which is used as a base chemical in order to react with methyl isocyanate and alpha naphthol.
 In 1970, there was an issue with the methyl isocyanate unit being built (MIC) in Bhopal.
-The issues was due to the location of the unit which was nearby a railroad station and a heavily populated area.
-However, this did not stop the UCIL from moving forward with their plan even though it meant violating the 1975 Bhopal Development plan.
+The issue was due to the location of the unit which was nearby a railroad station and a heavily populated area.